orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/python.rst

 GIS/Image processing tools such as GDAL, GRASS GIS, OSSIM that can deal with NumPy.

 Below code reads an input image using Python Pillow library (fork of PIL) and convert it to NumPy array.
-The NumPy array is used an input to the application via *SetImageFromNumpyArray(...)* method.
+The NumPy array is used as an input to the application via *SetImageFromNumpyArray(...)* method.
 The application used in this example is ExtractROI.
 After extracting a small area the output image is taken as NumPy array with *GetImageFromNumpyArray(...)* method thus avoid writing output to a